tjd1234/cmpt225summer2023/assignments/a2/README.md

 ```

 > **Note** The compilation commands are quite strict!
 Make sure your program
-> compiles with no warnings or errors before submitting it.
+> compiles with them before submitting it.

 ## Marking Scheme